-

 2) Applicants must directly contact via email the RMP MS faculty member with whom they wish to work and set up a Zoom or phone interview.

-3) Applicants must apply for admission online to the RMP MS program through the UNH Graduate School online portal no later than February 1.
+3) Applicants must apply for admission online to the RMP MS program through the UNH Graduate School online portal no later than the posted deadline.

 International Applicants